 The Hepatitis B Vaccine: Your Lifelong Shield Against HBV

-Who Should Get the Hepatitis B Vaccine?
+Who Should Get the Hepatitis B Virus Vaccine?

 The vaccine is recommended for a wide range of individuals to ensure broad protection.

-- Infants and Children: The World Health Organization recommends universal infant vaccination.
+The World Health Organization recommends universal infant vaccination.
 The first dose is a “birth dose,” given within 24 hours of birth.
-This is critical for preventing the chronic infection that often results from early life exposure.
+This is critical for preventing the chronic infection that often results from early life exposure. - Adolescents and Adults:

-- Adolescents and Adults: All unvaccinated individuals under the age of 60 should receive the vaccine.
+All unvaccinated individuals under the age of 60 should receive the vaccine. - High-Risk Groups:

-- High-Risk Groups: Vaccination is also highly recommended for adults 60 and older with risk factors.
+Vaccination is also highly recommended for adults 60 and older with risk factors.
 This includes people who live with someone infected with the Hepatitis B Virus.
 It also includes people with chronic health conditions like diabetes or kidney disease.

 Understanding the Vaccination Schedule